rafacm/rafael-cordones-me/content/articles/transitive-dependency-mediation-in-maven-and-gradle/index.md

 Total time: 35.428 secs
 ```

 Wow!
 That was neat!
 Note the <strong>two</strong> lines dealing with conflict resolution!
-The first one is the explicitly stated dependency on JUnit 4.8 (<code>junit:junit:4.8 -&gt; 4.9</code>) and the second is the transitive dependency (<code>junit:junit:4.9 (*)</code>).
+The first one is the explicitly stated dependency on JUnit 4.8 (<code>junit:junit:4.8 -> 4.9</code>) and the second is the transitive dependency (<code>junit:junit:4.9 (*)</code>).
 Gradle definitely passed the 10-minute test with flying colors!

 ## Can I <em>handle</em> the Maven truth?